What Are The Different Automatic Transmission Fluid Types?

 Caution Ford labels their automatic synthetic transmission fluid as Mercon V, which can be a bit confusing.
 If the vehicles owner manual says Mercon V, it’s calling for the synthetic transmission fluid.
 If the name is Mercon without the V, that’s the regular Dexron III / Mercon transmission fluid.

 Still not sure which fluid you need?
-Stop by Sergeant Clutch Discount Transmission Repair Shop in San Antonio and our transmission mechanic will be happy to check your vehicles transmission fluid.
+Stop by Sergeant Clutch and our transmission mechanic will be happy to check your vehicles transmission fluid.
 Call today to schedule an appointment 210-239-1600.